Ferrari Special Editions & One Offs

 Year: 1956

-The Ferrari 250 GT Zagato was Ferrari and Zagato’s greatest creation (in our humble opinion).
+The 250 GT Zagato was Ferrari and Zagato’s greatest creation (in our humble opinion).
 The GTZ allied the already proven Ferrari 250 Tour de France chassis with Zagato’s curvaceous low drag body.
-For the Ferrari 250, Zagato used his lightweight, aeronautic techniques which he first adopted when founding his coach building company in 1919.
-This meant the lightweight and purposeful bodywork on the 250 GTZ not only looked incredible, it helped Camillo Luglio become the Italian sports car champion twice over.
+The 250 GTZ not only looked incredible, it helped Luglio become a champion twice.
+Learn More

 Ferrari 330 GTC Zagato